hashicorp/terraform-guides/operations/automation-script/README.md

 1. Packages main.tf into the myconfig.tar.gz file.
 1. Creates the workspace.
 1. Creates a new configuration version.
 1. Uploads the myconfig.tar.gz file as a new configuration.
 (This last step triggers an initial run which will error because we have not yet set the name variable in the workspace.
-That is OK.)
+That is OK.
+If uploading other Terraform code, make sure that you have at least one variable without a default value so that this first run will fail.)
 1. Adds one Terraform variable called "name" and one Environment variable called "CONFIRM_DESTROY" to the workspace, getting their values from the variables.csv file.
 You can edit this file to add as many variables as you want.
 1. Starts a new run.
 1. Enters a loop to check the run results periodically.